2019 Venezuelan uprising attempt: Aftermath

 On the evening of 30 April, Maduro addressed the nation from Miraflores Palace, accompanied by high-level officials of his government and the armed forces.
 Maduro stated that an attempted "coup d'etat" occurred and congratulated supporters who "led the defeat of the small group that tried to fill Venezuela with violence".
 Maduro, discussing the day's events, stated "We have been facing various forms of coup d'etat, due to the obsessive efforts of the Venezuelan right, the Colombian oligarchy and the US empire".

-In the days after the event, Guaidó conceded that the opposition's plan did not worke and that they mistook their support from the military and high-level officials, stating "Maybe because we still need more soldiers, maybe we need more officials of the regime to be willing to support it, to back the constitution, ...
+In the days after the event, Guaidó conceded that the opposition's plan did not work and that they mistook their support from the military and high-level officials, stating "Maybe because we still need more soldiers, maybe we need more officials of the regime to be willing to support it, to back the constitution, ...
 I think the variables are obvious at this point".
 Guaidó further stated that protests and calls for defections would continue, saying that the opposition has "been doing this for 20 years" and that "[g]etting frustrated and tired is part of it, but Venezuelans have demonstrated that they always take the fight again when they have to".
 CNN reported that the "uprising faltered, having apparently failed to gain the support of senior members of the Venezuelan military".

 On the other hand, Leopoldo López stated that his liberation was only the first step in an ongoing phase and had no turning back.
 Some members of Venezuela's opposition have held López responsible for the failure of the uprising, saying that his unexpected appearance before the media during the event was an unhelpful performance to construct a positive public image awhich disrupted detailed plans, scaring away possible defectors.